FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Generalisation** : The process of training a model to accurately predict on training data as well as out-of sample data

+* **Global minimum (learning rate)** : The absolute lowest point for a function.

 * **Gradient** : Is a vector of the size of a function's inputs containing partial derivative soltions with respect to each of the functions inputs.
 Gradients are denoted with _∇_ (The nabla symbol)

+* **Gradient explosion** : A situation where the parameter updates cause the function's output to rise instead of fall and with each step the loss value and gradient become larger.

 * **Hidden layers** : The layers inbetween the inputs and outputs in a Neural Network